NucleoidAI/Nucleoid/README.md

 ## What is Nucleoid?

-Nucleoid is a low-code framework for JavaScript and embedded inside Node.js.
+Nucleoid is a low-code framework for Node.js.
 As writing just like any other codes in Node.js, it rerenders the very same JavaScript codes and makes the necessary adjustments in the state as well as stores on the disk, so that your application doesn't require external database or anything else.

 ### ..but why?